 - increased need to pass urine (especially at night)

-Medical management includes medicines to decrease the cardiac load by improving BP control and heart function (ACE inhibitors/ARBs), dilating the arteries and the veins (vasodilators like CCB group of drugs), decreasing heart rate (Beta-blockers), and eliminating excess fluid (diuretics).
+Medical management includes medicines to decrease the cardiac load by improving BP control and heart function (RAAS inhibitor drugs – ACE inhibitors and ARBs), dilating the arteries and the veins (vasodilators like CCB group of drugs), decreasing heart rate (Beta-blockers), and eliminating excess fluid (diuretics).
 These are also drugs used to manage high BP.
 New drugs called angiotensin receptor neprilysin inhibitors (ARNI: Sacubitril-Valsartan) are also available now for heart failure not responding well to other medicines.
 Oxygen therapy may be needed in people who have significant congestion of blood in the lungs, due to reduced pumping of the left side of the heart.

 It is also called sudden cardiac death.
 It implies that the heart has stopped pumping blood.